What is counseling?

 Group counseling is often the most effective type of counseling if your problems involve relationships with other people.
-For this reason, often your initial assessment counselor will recommend group counseling instead of individual counseling.
+For this reason, often your initial assessment clinician will recommend group counseling instead of individual counseling.
 Groups usually involve 5-10 students and are led by two members of the UKCC staff.
 For more information, go to our groups page.

 Can I bring a friend or family member?
 What if she or he isn't a student?

 Friends, partners, spouses, and family members who are not students are not eligible for individual or group counseling at the Counseling Center.
 They may participate in couples counseling with you, as long as you are a student.
 If you would like the support of having a friend or family member attend a session or two with you, you may invite them.
-If there is a need for ongoing family therapy, you and your family member(s) will most likely be referred to a counselor outside of the Counseling Center.
+If there is a need for ongoing family therapy, you and your family member(s) will most likely be referred to a clinician outside of the Counseling Center.

 Can I still come to the Counseling Center if I am already seeing another mental health professional somewhere else?

 That depends on why you are seeking help at UKCC and why you are seeing the other person.
 You are welcome to come to UKCC for help with career decision-making or academic problems even if you are seeing a therapist at home or in town to address personal issues.
 Many students also come to UKCC for counseling who are also taking medication to improve their mood, and this is OK.
 Many students come to UKCC for counseling who are taking medication prescribed by the clinicians at Student Mental Health on campus.
-It is not a good idea to see two different counselors at the same time for the same problem.
+It is not a good idea to see two different therapists at the same time for the same problem.

 **We have recently changed our attendance policy in order to best utilize our clinical appointment slots and meet student demand for services.
-If a student does not attend an individual appointment (including an initial intake) and failed to cancel it by 4 pm of the prior business day, it will be counted as a no-show.
+If a student does not attend an individual appointment (including an initial consultation) and failed to cancel it by 4 pm of the prior business day, it will be counted as a no-show.
 When a person reaches 3 no-shows, he or she will be no longer eligible for ongoing individual services at the Counseling Center and may be offered other alternatives such as drop-in workshops and community referrals.